picfight/pfcdata/README.md

 ## Internal-use Packages

-Some packages are currently designed only for internal use by other pfcdata packages, but may be of general value in the future.
+Packages `blockdata` and `pfcsqlite` are currently designed only for internal use internal use by other pfcdata packages, but they may be of general value in the future.

 `blockdata` defines: